 What Flea treatments Are Available For Cat Fleas and Dog Fleas:

 Flea treatments for cat fleas and dog fleas that are easily available to the general public are very expensive and in most cases simply do not work.
 We regularly have customers who spend a hundred pounds or more on sprays form the supermarket or vet that just don't get the results they promise.

-Our products are varied and this is because every situation is slightly different.
+Our products are varied because every situation is slightly different.
 Professional products get good results in the majority of cases and from experience we know that the chemicals we use are quite simply the very best.